 Fidelity's Chief Investment Officer, Nie Yixiang, stated, “Overall, we maintain a cautiously optimistic view on the A-share market for 2025.”

-Nie commented on the policy landscape, which features a series of stimulus measures introduced last year and pivotal meetings in December that laid out economic strategies, demonstrating policymakers' commitment to bolstering economic growth
+Nie commented on the policy landscape, which features a series of stimulus measures introduced last year and pivotal meetings in December that laid out economic strategies, demonstrating policymakers' commitment to bolstering economic growthThis has notably boosted investor confidence.

-From a fundamental perspective, Fidelity foresees a stabilization of the economy alongside a rebound in corporate profitabilityThe expectation is that China's economy will transition out of its bottoming phase and enter a growth path in 2025, although more time is needed for validationFurthermore, the current valuation levels of A-shares are deemed attractive when compared both horizontally and vertically, coupled with the substantially lower allocation of Chinese assets by global investors and their low correlation with other global assets“We expect that by 2025, foreign capital will flow back into the Chinese market, increasing allocation to core Chinese assets,” he emphasized.
+From a fundamental perspective, Fidelity foresees a stabilization of the economy alongside a rebound in corporate profitabilityThe expectation is that China's economy will transition out of its bottoming phase and enter a growth path in 2025, although more time is needed for validationFurthermore, the current valuation levels of A-shares are deemed attractive when compared both horizontally and vertically, coupled with the substantially lower allocation of Chinese assets by global investors and their low correlation with other global assets.
+“We expect that by 2025, foreign capital will flow back into the Chinese market, increasing allocation to core Chinese assets,” he emphasized.

-On specific sectors, Nie Yixiang expressed an interest in technology, high-end manufacturing, consumption, and healthcare sectors that benefit from policy support, particularly focusing on technological innovation and domestic demand
+On specific sectors, Nie Yixiang expressed an interest in technology, high-end manufacturing, consumption, and healthcare sectors that benefit from policy support, particularly focusing on technological innovation and domestic demand.
+China's tech and advanced manufacturing sectors hold leading competitive advantages globally; additionally, consumption demand is poised for considerable growth against the backdrop of rising per capita GDP

-China's tech and advanced manufacturing sectors hold leading competitive advantages globally; additionally, consumption demand is poised for considerable growth against the backdrop of rising per capita GDPIn a low interest-rate environment, his outlook remains positive for dividend assetsWith policies encouraging listed companies to increase dividends and strengthen investor returns, dividend assets can provide stable and long-term returns to investorsTherefore, we will also keep an eye on banking and financial assets, cyclical assets like coal and oil, and relatively stable sectors like transportation, telecommunications, and storage logistics.
+In a low interest-rate environment, his outlook remains positive for dividend assetsWith policies encouraging listed companies to increase dividends and strengthen investor returns, dividend assets can provide stable and long-term returns to investorsTherefore, we will also keep an eye on banking and financial assets, cyclical assets like coal and oil, and relatively stable sectors like transportation, telecommunications, and storage logistics.

-He noted that many Chinese companies tend to exhibit resilience, adapting flexibly to mitigate the impacts on corporate profitability, based on past experiencesAdditionally, continuous monitoring of China’s macro policies in addressing both internal and external challenges is essential.
+Regarding risks, Nie highlighted external risks such as potential US tariff hikes and geopolitical frictionsHe noted that many Chinese companies tend to exhibit resilience, adapting flexibly to mitigate the impacts on corporate profitability, based on past experiencesAdditionally, continuous monitoring of China’s macro policies in addressing both internal and external challenges is essential.

 Outlook for the Fixed Income Market: